ditmarhalla/robot_framework_coding_task/README.md

-# robot_framework_coding_task
+# Robot Framework small task
-This is a task in which I had to use robot framework and python
+This is a taks in which they provided a function and I had to write a robot framework test suit and test cases from scratch using diferent ways to test the function